jjgiesey/Sneedville_Milli-microcontroller/README.md

 ###### Repository structure
 *********************************************************************************************************************************

-  - All code is in the C programming language and is contained within the single file 'SneedvilleMilli-microcontroller.ino', located in thesame directory as this README
+  - All code is in the C programming language and is contained within the single file 'Sneedville_Milli-microcontroller.ino', located in thesame directory as this README
   - 'electrical_box_layout.png' is the electrical box layout and can be updated with the CAD file 'electrical_box_layout.dwg'
   - 'electrical-overview.png' is a schematic that gives an overview of all electrical connections for the Cedar Grove project